flame-engine/flame/doc/tutorials/klondike/step5.md

 off in the `onComplete()` callback code.
 When the countdown reaches zero the `deal(startType)` method can be safely called.
 We use a similar technique to animate the deal and make sure all 28 cards (i.e. 1 + 2 + 3 + 4 + 5 + 6 + 7 = 28) have been dealt, before constructing the Stock Pile
 from the remaining 24 cards.
-This debugging printout of the deal shows how arrivals can out of order.
+This debugging printout of the deal shows how arrivals can get out of order.
 The `j` variable is the Tableau Pile number and `i` is the card's position in the pile.
 ```
 flutter: Move done, i 3, j 6, 6♠ 5 moving cards.